prakriti31/prakriti31/README.md

 <h1 align="center">Hi there👋, I'm Prakriti Sharma</h1>
-<h2 align="center">I believe, your development stops the moment you stop learning and educating yourself.
+<h2 align="center">I believe, your development stops the moment you stop learning and educating yourself, may it be any field, you'll always need upgradation and practice.
 I'm a computer science enthusiast encouraged to work with an organization that promotes intelligence, innovation and hard work to help solve real world problems.
-Exploring through Web Development, Android development and Machine Learning, I am well versed with various computer languages and always willing to learn more.</h2>
+Exploring through Web Development, Android development and Machine Learning, I am well versed with various computer languages and technologies and I'm always willing to learn more and take up challenges.
+Some of my skills that outshine from the background include painting, sketching.
+I am also fond of learning various languages.
+But this would never sum up my profile as you'll find me doing different things at different times. :)</h2>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=prakriti31&label=Profile%20views&color=0e75b6&style=flat" alt="prakriti31" /> </p>